fbacchella/jrds/README.md

 How it works?
 =============

-JRDS is a java web application, that can run in any serlvet server like tomcat or resin.
+JRDS is a java web application, that can run in any servlet server like tomcat or resin.
 It can also run in a standalone mode, using jetty.

 It uses threads to parallelize work.
 Each host is collected within the same thread and the number of simultaneous threads